insin/DOMBuilder/docs/index.rst

-which allows you to pass all the contents you want into a ``DocumentFragment`` in one call, and also allows you make use of this functionality in HTML mode by creating equivalent :ref:`mock-dom-objects` when appropriate.
+which allows you to pass all the contents you want into a ``DocumentFragment`` in one call, and also allows you make use of this functionality in HTML mode by creating equivalent :ref:`mock-dom-objects` as appropriate.
 This will allow you to, for example, unit test functionality you've written which makes use of ``DocumentFragment`` objects by using HTML mode to verify output against strings, rather than against DOM trees.